-It is worth your time to compare your current insurance to other policies with comparison tools like Tarifcheck every November.
-Your car insurance usually renews itself automatically on January 1st.
+It is worth your time to compare your current insurance to other policies with comparison tools like Tarifcheck every year.
+A lot of German car insurances usually renew themselves automatically, traditionally on January 1st.
 You usually have a one month notice period, so November 30th is the last chance to cancel your current car insurance.
 Changing your car insurer has no impact on your Schadenfreiheitsklasse.

 Which is the best car insurance in Germany?

 Getsafe offers the only car insurance in Germany available in English, which makes it very attractive for expats.
 On top of it, Getsafe offers quite some customer-friendly features such as:

 ✅ 5% discount each year you have no claims

 ✅ 20% discount with their partner car workshops

 ✅ 100% flexibility via the app to adjust your plan